 Hello, my dear colleagues – this post will discuss an exchange I participated in Sweden and show you how can you reuse these intercultural classroom activities!

-We are all busy during the school year and oftentimes most teachers cannot afford to travel anywhere.
-If you are still in your late twenties, you still have a chance to participate in a youth exchange.
+We are all busy during the school year, and most teachers cannot afford to travel anywhere.
+However, if you are still in your late twenties, you still have a chance to participate in a youth exchange.
 This youth exchange was organized in Sweden.

-Since I love environmental education and nature, I decided to apply for this exchange in a spur of a moment.
-I wasn’t even thinking that they could select me to participate.
-I am happy I had a chance to go to Stockholm since it was an amazing experience!
+Since I love environmental education and nature, I decided to apply for this exchange spur of the moment.
+I didn’t even think that they could select me to participate.
+However, I am happy I could go to Stockholm since it was an amazing experience!